theQRL/documentation/docs/Use/Tools/notarise/notarization.md

 :::

-Authenticating a document, or for that matter, any data is possible on the Quantum Resistant Ledger.
-Notarization is the method of certifying the validity of a data through a verification process secured by strong cryptography.

-Using the [QRL Wallet Tools](#) featured in the [Desktop and Web wallet](/use/wallet), anyone can notarize data and verifiable prove it has not been tampered with.
+The QRL's notarization system is a secure and decentralized way of proving the existence and integrity of a document or message at a specific point in time.
+It is designed to provide a trustworthy method of verifying information without relying on a central authority utilizing blockchain technology.

+When a user wants to notarize a document or message, they can submit it to the QRL network using the [QRL Wallet Tools](#) featured in the [Desktop and Web wallet](/use/wallet).
+The system then creates a cryptographic hash of the document, which is a unique representation of its contents.

+This cryptographic hash is then stored on the QRL blockchain, making it a part of the public record.
+The hash serves as a digital fingerprint of the document and can be used to verify its integrity in the future.
+Since the blockchain is decentralized and replicated across multiple nodes, it is extremely difficult to tamper with the stored information.

+Once notarized, any exact copy of that document can be cryptographically verified on-chain using the QRL Block explorer.

-:::info Advanced users
+ ## Advanced users

+:::info
 There are multiple ways to access the notarization process through the [QRL API](/api) and [Command Line Tools](/build/node-cli) using the `message_tx` with appropriate [message encoding](/build/messages/message-tx-encoding).
 :::

-## Overview

-QRL's notarization system uses additional quantum resistant, XMSS Hash based signatures to add validation to the SHA-256 hash of the data being notarized.

-Using the wallet interface is the simplest way to get started with document notarization.
-This process allows a user to notarize a file and submit the resulting data onto the blockchain.

-Once notarized, any exact copy of that document can be cryptographically verified on-chain.
-This allows all sort of functionality and

 Under the hood the notarization system utilizes [QRL message](/use/tools/messages) with some [clever encoding](/build/messages/message-tx-encoding) added to beginning of the file data encoded into a message.
 By signing the file signature onto the QRL's blockchain, the verifiable file data is immutably saved on-chain.

 <details>